Create your own unique patterns when making your wool blanket.

-Actually, I was downright astonished by how quickly I was able to collect enough usable woolen material to make a coverlet.
+Actually, I was downright astonished by how quickly I was able to collect enough usable wool fabric to make a wool blanket.
 People are usually so glad to have their castoffs put to good use that they thank me for taking them!
 Folks who make their own clothes are also great potential sources of cloth scraps.
-(I once got nearly a yard of brand-new woolen material from a friend who had misjudged how much she needed to make a dress.)
+(I once got nearly a yard of brand-new wool fabric from a friend who had misjudged how much she needed to make a dress.)
 Don't overlook men's clothing shops, either.
 A lot of fitters throw out perfectly good material cut during the alteration process, and I've sometimes come across pieces as wide as six inches.

-Before you begin to put a coverlet together, wash all your material — both old and new — in cold water, with a soap recommended for laundering wool.
+Before you begin to put a blanket together, wash all your material — both old and new — in cold water, with a soap recommended for laundering wool.
 (This cleaning should take care of any shrinkage that might otherwise occur the first time you wash your finished product.)
 In addition, be sure to cut around any moth holes or weak spots in used material.
 These can be found easily by holding the fabric up to the light.

 I'd suggest that you avoid using knits, since they can be difficult to handle in sewing and will sometimes run.
-Blends of wool and synthetics are acceptable, but 100°10 synthetics aren't as warm as wool and are sometimes troublesome to work with and care for.
+Blends of wool and synthetics are acceptable, but 100 percent synthetics aren't as warm as wool and are sometimes troublesome to work with and care for.

-To tackle this "simplified" project, begin by sewing the sides of two squares or rectangles (A and B) together as shown in Fig. 1.
+To tackle this "simplified" project, begin by sewing the sides of two squares or rectangles (A and B) together as shown on Fig. 1 in the Image Gallery.
 Then stitch another piece — or several put together patches (C) — across the bottom of the first two . . . press the seam . . . and continue adding patches until the section reaches the size and shape you want.
-Next, go on to start a new section, adding it to the first in the same manner in which you assembled the patches: Just sew them together . . . press the seam . . . and continue piecing until the coverlet's top is complete.
+Next, go on to start a new section, adding it to the first in the same manner in which you assembled the patches: Just sew them together . . . press the seam . . . and continue piecing until the blanket's top is complete.

 To put on the backing, sew together (or cut, as the case may be) a section of material that's the same size as the front patchwork piece.
 Then position those two parts with their right sides together, and stitch along three sides.

 That's my fast method.
-If, however, you'd prefer your coverlet to have more of a quilted look about it, you'll have to use the "fancy" method . . . which takes a bit longer, but is well worth the effort.
+If, however, you'd prefer your blanket to have more of a quilted look about it, you'll have to use the "fancy" method . . . which takes a bit longer, but is well worth the effort.
 To begin, decide what size you want the finished cover to be, and cut your backing material into squares or rectangles that will — when pieced together — equal the desired dimensions.
 (I've found that pieces 15" to 30" on a side are easiest to work with.)

-Now, attach a patch or several patches already put together (Z), whose length equals the long edge of X and Y . . . sewing in such a way that the seam runs through Z, X, Y, and the backing, as indicated in Fig. 3.
-Press the seam . . . and continue adding patchwork pieces to the raw edges until the entire unit is covered, leaving only the outside edges unsewn (Fig. 4).
+Now, attach a patch or several patches already put together (Z), whose length equals the long edge of X and Y . . . sewing in such a way that the seam runs through Z, X, Y, and the backing, as indicated on Fig. 3 in the Image Gallery.
+Press the seam . . . and continue adding patchwork pieces to the raw edges until the entire unit is covered, leaving only the outside edges unsewn (Fig. 4 in the Image Gallery).
 This will allow for material to be flapped back when the separate units are hitched together.

 After you've quilted all your large backing squares individually in this manner, it's time to put two of those units together, patchwork sides touching.
-Join them by folding back the unsewn inch on the backing of the first unit and sewing the remaining three layers together on one edge, using a 112" to 518" seam and leaving one inch free at either end of the seam (Fig. 5).
+Join them by folding back the unsewn inch on the backing of the first unit and sewing the remaining three layers together on one edge, using a 1/2" to 5/8" seam and leaving one inch free at either end of the seam (Fig. 5 in the Image Gallery).
 Then iron your newest seam flat . . . push it upward . . . tuck in the backing fold . . . and stitch by hand as illustrated in Fig. 6.
-Continue sewing the units together until you have several long strips, then stitch those strips together in the same manner, until your coverlet is completed.
+Continue sewing the units together until you have several long strips, then stitch those strips together in the same manner, until your blanket is completed.
 (If necessary, trim the outer edges to straighten them.)

-As a final step, you'll want to bind the coverlet's borders.
-So cut strips the length of each side . . . adding enough allowance to miter the corners (Figs. 7 and 8).
+As a final step, you'll want to bind the blanket's borders.
+So cut strips the length of each side . . . adding enough allowance to miter the corners (Figs. 7 and 8 in the Image Gallery).
 These pieces can be any width you feel is appropriate.
 Simply sew the strips along the outside edges with the right sides together . . . press the seams . . . fold the strips over . . . tuck under the raw edges of the backing seams . . . and sew by hand.
 To miter the corners, fold the ends of the strips diagonally and tuck in the excess, then slip-stitch them in place.